a-synchronous/rubico/README.md

 )([1, 2, 3, 4, 5]) // => Promise { 20 }
 ```
 ## filter
-filters elements out of a collection `x` based on sync or async predicate `f`
+filters elements out of input based on a sync or async predicate
 ```javascript
 y = filter(f)(x)
 ```